gancev/CarND-Capstone/README.md

 * Gokberk Ozden (ozdengokberkk@gmail.com)

 ### Result check:
-Smoothly follows waypoints in the simulator.
+- Car smoothly follows waypoints in the simulator.

-Respects the target top speed set for the waypoints' twist.twist.linear.x in waypoint_loader.py.
+- Respects the target top speed set for the waypoints' twist.twist.linear.x in waypoint_loader.py.
 Works by testing with different values (from 20 to 60) for kph velocity parameter in /ros/src/waypoint_loader/launch/waypoint_loader.launch.

-Stops at traffic lights when needed.
+- Stops at traffic lights when needed.
 However, due to the camera issue with the workspace and the time limit, the traffic lights information are read directly from  '/vehicle/traffic_lights', instead of the classfier.

-Stops and restarts PID controllers depending on the state of /vehicle/dbw_enabled.
+- Stops and restarts PID controllers depending on the state of /vehicle/dbw_enabled.

-Publishes throttle, steering, and brake commands at 50hz.
+- Publishes throttle, steering, and brake commands at 50hz.

-Launches correctly using the launch files provided in the capstone repo.
+- Launches correctly using the launch files provided in the capstone repo.

 ### DBW(Drive-by-wire) node